-We have minority shareholders in one jurisdiction in which we have direct operations.
+In many countries where we have direct operations, we have minority shareholders.
 For accounting purposes, these minority partners are referred to as non-controlling interests, and we record the non-controlling interests' share of earnings in our subsidiaries as a separate balance within stockholders' equity in the consolidated balance sheets and consolidated statements of stockholders' equity.